-Of the MoJ's workforce of about 996 employees, only 23 per cent (228) were women and 77 per cent (768) were men14.
+Of the MoJ's workforce of about 996 employees, only 23 per cent (228) were women and 77 per cent (768) were men.
 Seventy-two per cent of respondents reported that the MoJ has not offered opportunities to strengthen staff knowledge and skills on gender issues in their areas of expertise.
 At both national and community levels, specific actions are required to protect women and girls from SGBV, all types of sexual harassment at the workplace and human rights abuses.
-Sexual harassment in the workplace was identified by 73 per cent of respondents as the root cause
+Sexual harassment in the workplace was identified by 73 per cent of respondents as the root cause of inequalities causing challenges for women in SSIs.
+This is confirmed by the National Plan of Action for the Prevention and Management of Gender-Based Violence, (2006-2011), a multisectoral plan to prevent and respond to GBV in Liberia.
+During the country's 14 years of civil war, women and girls experienced unprecedented levels of GBV, especially sexual violence.
+Evidence suggests that levels of violence against women remain high during this post-conflict era.
+Factors that influence levels of violence in Liberia include social and cultural norms of gender inequity, lingering effects of 14 years of war, poverty, and the lack of functioning social, health and law enforcement institutions, these institutions having been devastated during the conflict.

-13 Gender Audit Report, 2018. p.7.
+Gender Audit Report, 2018. p.7.

-14 Ministry of Justice, Human Resource Dept..
-September 2018-19.
+Ministry of Justice, Human Resource Dept., September 2018-19.